gtarsia/jaxify/README.md

 # usage

 ```
-Usage: browserify [entry files] {OPTIONS}
+Usage: jaxify [entry files] {OPTIONS}

 Standard Options:

+    --clientfile, -c  Write the client output to this file.
+                      If unspecified, use 'client.jaxi.js'

-    --outfile, -o  Write the browserify bundle to this file.
+    --serverfile, -s  Write the server output to this file.
+                      If unspecified, use 'server.jaxi.js'

+     --inputfile, -i  Use this file as input.
+                      If unspecified, use 'jaxi.js'

+     --webserver, -w  Use the specified webserver.
+                      Options are 'express' or 'hapi'.
+                      If unspecified, 'express' is used.

+          --ajax, -a  Use the specified client side ajax library.
+                      Options are 'jquery', 'superagent'.
-                   If unspecified, browserify prints to stdout.
+                      If unspecified, 'jquery' is used.

-    --require, -r  A module name or file to bundle.require()
-                   Optionally use a colon separator to set the target.

-      --entry, -e  An entry point of your app

-     --ignore, -i  Replace a file with an empty stub.
-Files can be globs.

-    --exclude, -u  Omit a file from the output bundle.
-Files can be globs.

-   --external, -x  Reference a file from another bundle.
-Files can be globs.

-  --transform, -t  Use a transform module on top-level files.

-    --command, -c  Use a transform command on top-level files.

-  --standalone -s  Generate a UMD bundle for the supplied export name.
-                   This bundle works with other module systems and sets the name
-                   given as a window global if no module system is found.

-       --debug -d  Enable source maps that allow you to debug your files
-                   separately.

           --help, -h  Show this message

 For advanced options, type `browserify --help advanced`.